tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 - WPFCustomControls_VS2019VS2022 - Builds an msi installer that includes WpfCustomControlLibrary, WpfCustomControlLibrary.DesignTools for VS2022, and WpfCustomControlLibrary.Design for VS2019.
 - WPFCustomControls_VS2022 - Builds an msi installer that includes  WpfCustomControlLibrary and only WpfCustomControlLibrary.DesignTools for VS2022. *This is only for targeted testing of VS2022 and DesignTools*

 **Note: The above installer projects use the Microsoft Visual Studio Installer Projects 2022 extension.
-For convenience I created installers (setup.exe and WpfCustomControlLibrary.msi) and put them in WPFCustomControls_VS2019VS2022 and WPFCustomControls_VS2022 subfolders in the "Installers" folder.
-Both installers install to "Program Files (x86)" and make WOW6432Node registry entries.**
+- For convenience I created installers (setup.exe and WpfCustomControlLibrary.msi) and put them in this repo's "Installers" folder
+- Both installers install to "Program Files (x86)" and make WOW6432Node registry entries.**
+- The Installers folder contains a text file of the registry entries made (it is the same for both installers)

 The RegisterMetaData class implements Microsoft.VisualStudio.DesignTools.Extensibility.Metadata.IProvideAttributeTable.
 The bug is VS2022 v17.3.x does not use this code to filter which .NET Framework WPF controls initialize into the VS 2022 toolbox.
 ```